If you’re looking for places to visit in South West England, here are over 30 suggestions!

 While not the best beach in the region, Weston Super Mare reigns supreme when it comes to family-friendly activities.

-Weston Super Mare is one of the longest naturally occuring beaches in the UK, so there’s plenty of sand for other beachy activities!
+Weston Super Mare is one of the longest naturally occurring beaches in the UK, so there’s plenty of sand for other beachy activities!

 We the curious and SS Great Britain in Bristol